Ex-Obama lawyer Craig charged in Mueller spin-off probe for lying about Ukraine work

 Another Skadden lawyer, Alex van der Zwaan, pleaded guilty last year to lying to investigators about the report.

-Craig’s case stems from Mueller’s 22-month investigation into whether Trump’s presidential campaign worked with Russia to influence 2016 election.
+Craig’s case stems from Mueller’s 22-month investigation into whether Trump’s presidential campaign worked with Russia to influence the 2016 election.

 That probe led to charges against 34 people, including Russian agents and former key Trump allies, but Attorney General William Barr said last month that Mueller did not find enough evidence to charge Trump or others with criminal conspiracy.

-Barr also said that he decided there was not enough evidence to charge Trump with obstruction of justice.
+Barr also said he decided there was not enough evidence to charge Trump with obstruction of justice.
 He is expected to release a redacted version of Mueller’s final report to Congress next week.

-Additional reporting by Tim Ahmann and Nathan Layne; editing by Doina Chiacu, Lisa Shumaker and Bill Berkrot
+Additional reporting by Tim Ahmann, Nathan Layne and Mark Hosenball; editing by Lisa Shumaker, Bill Berkrot and Chris Reese